-Seventeen (17) Sustainable Development Goals (SDGs) were set by the United Nations General Assembly in 2015 to counter major global issues such as urbanisation, climate change, resource scarcity, demographic and social change and global economic condition by the year 2030 entails contributions from governments, civil society and businesses.
+Seventeen (17) Sustainable Development Goals (SDGs) were set by the United Nations General Assembly in 2015 to counter major global issues such as urbanisation, climate change, resource scarcity, demographic and social change and global economic condition by the year 2030 entails contributions from governments, civil society and business.
 All the countries and stakeholders, acting in collaboration, will strive to implement this plan.
 The 2030 Agenda for Sustainable Development shapes the journey and sustainable enhancement in Malaysia.
-Aligning with the aspiration of our government, we will enhance our strategies and efforts to adopt these goals progressively as part of our sustainability journey.
+Aligning the aspiration of our government, we will enhance our strategies and efforts to adopt these goals progressively as part of our sustainability journey.

-Aligning ourselves to the aspirations of the Malaysian Government, we have adopted these goals as part of our sustainability journey.
-We identified four (4) SDGs that the Group commits to support directly and/or indirectly as follows:
+We identified five (5) SDGs that the Group commits to support directly and/or indirectly as follows: